IT STARTS ON THE FIELD. IT LAST A LIFETIME

 David is currently an adjunct faculty member at the University of Pennsylvania, instructing graduate students in Non Profit Branding and consults with both for profit and non-for-profit companies seeking to scale their operations.

-She is a lawyer, mediator, adjudicator, and human rights expert.
+Jennifer is a lawyer, mediator, adjudicator, and human rights expert.
 She has deep experience in non-profit leadership, and is committed to the rights of women and girls.
 Most importantly, she loves baseball!